At First Colony Aquatic and Rehabilitation Center, owner Sean Hayes has your back—along with your hips, knees, ankles, shoulders and neck.

-According to Hayes, treatment starts with a recommendation based on a free evaluation.
-Some patients, however, struggle with the evaluation—making aquatic therapy a good next step toward healing.
+According to Hayes, treatment starts with a recommendation based on a free consultation.
+Some patients, however, struggle with the consultation—making aquatic therapy a good next step toward healing.

 “There are people that you can't even tolerate doing much against gravity,” Hayes said.
 “Let's start in the pool for maybe a half hour and see if you can tolerate that.
 Deconditioned people—or people in just so much pain that they can't tolerate movements against gravity—could benefit from aquatic therapy.”

 While patients will eventually need to get a doctor’s recommendation for physical therapy, First Colony Aquatic and Rehabilitation Center offers a free consultation and a 10-day trial for patients to see if they would like to seek a recommendation from their doctor.
 For patients seeking therapy who do not have a primary care physician, Hayes and his team can help connect them to a physician in their area.